jackfranklin/javascriptplayground.com/_posts/2015-10-15-authoring-modules-in-es6.md

 + jsplayground-example@1.0.0
 ```

 Now we have a module that we've authored entirely in ES6 that is published in a way that makes it usable to as many different consumers as possible.
-Nothing in our module is specific to the browser or specify to Node, and a person using this module could be using it in the client or on the server, and it will work just as well on both.
+Nothing in our module is specific to the browser or specific to Node, and a person using this module could be using it in the client or on the server, and it will work just as well on both.
 In a future article I'll look at the different ways we can consume this module.
 If you'd like to grab the code and check out the module for yourself, [you can check the example repository on GitHub](https://github.com/jackfranklin/authoring-es6-module-example).